-Companion Therapeutic to Remove the Risk of PML
+Companion Therapeutic Designed to Remove the Risk of PML

 IkT-01427 is an oral, brain-penetrant, high-potency medication for systemic administration that is designed to block the entry of the JC virus into the cell, thereby preventing the virus’ ability to replicate in the body.
-IkT-01427 is a new chemical entity that was developed with the company’s RAMP technology and is 40 times more potent than imatinib against Abl kinases.
+IkT-01427 is a new molecular entity that was developed with the company’s RAMP technology and is 36 times more potent than imatinib against Abl kinases.

-We believe that IkT-01427 could follow an accelerated approval pathway as an anti-PML companion therapeutic for currently marketed multiple sclerosis drugs as well as additional drugs that carry a PML black box warning, including drugs for Crohn’s disease, ulcerative colitis, and organ transplantation.
+We believe that IkT-01427 has an approval pathway as an anti-PML companion therapeutic for currently marketed multiple sclerosis drugs as well as additional drugs that carry a PML black box warning, including drugs for Crohn’s disease, ulcerative colitis, and organ transplantation.